Am I required to report and pay taxes on income from rental activity?

 - Utilities.

 Businesses may be able to write off costs from improving their facilities immediately rather than having to depreciate them over time.
-What may qualify for a write off, however, can be complex.
-If you let your tax professional know which improvements were made over the last few years, they can evaluate whether you may accelerate the depreciation or write off the cost.
+Determining what may qualify for a write-off, however, can be complex.
+If you inform your tax professional about which improvements were made over the last few years, they can evaluate whether you may accelerate the depreciation or write off the cost.

-If the property is unoccupied and it takes longer to get a tenant than you anticipated, you cannot deduct the rent that you would have received.
-You only report the rent that you eventually do receive, but you can deduct the marketing expenses related to attempts to obtain tenants.
-You can also deduct the operating and maintenance expenses in the time that the property was vacant but available for rent.
+If the property is unoccupied and it takes longer to secure a tenant than you anticipated, you cannot deduct the rent that you would have received.
+You only report the rent you eventually receive, but you can deduct the marketing expenses related to attempts to obtain tenants.
+You may also deduct the operating and maintenance expenses incurred while the property was vacant but available for rent.

-If the property does not meet building codes or a complaint is filed against you and the state or city takes action, you cannot deduct any fines or penalties.
+If the property does not meet building codes, or if a complaint is filed against you, resulting in state or city action, you cannot deduct any fines or penalties.
 Only fees paid to attorneys, accountants, and other compliance professionals are deductible, along with local taxes and the labor costs involved in repairing the property.

 If my rental activity results in a loss, can I deduct it?

 Most small landlords have a limit on the amount of rental losses that they are allowed to deduct.
-Specific rules apply for losses from passive rental activity if you are not a full-time real estate professional, such as a realtor or property manager.
-Additionally, there are limits on your rental loss if you are renting out your primary residence (or put any other property to personal use).
-If you have losses, it is still important to let your tax professional know.
+Specific rules apply to losses from passive rental activity if you are not a full-time real estate professional, such as a realtor or property manager.
+Additionally, there are limits on your rental loss if you are renting out your primary residence (or using any other property for personal use).

 Do landlords have to issue 1099 forms to contractors?